Te Kete Ipurangi Navigation:

 Create – Share

-A one-page guide to display at your school with an overview of what’s covered under your copyright licence.
+Posters and guides to display at your school, including and overview of what's covered under your copyright licence.

 Work with your school community to develop your own school policy on copyright.